PLANET OF THE APES

 The performances are all excellent.
 The usually stocky, inexpressive Charlton Heston even gives a fine performance as Colonel Taylor.
 Roddy McDowall and Kim Hunter give charmingly chirpy performances and Maurice Evans is excellent as Dr Zaius.

 There were four sequels to Planet of the Apes: Beneath the Planet of the Apes (1970), Escape from the Planet of the Apes (1971), Conquest of the Planet of the Apes (1972) and Battle for the Planet of the Apes (1973).
 All but the last are well worthwhile.
 The series was subsequently spun off into a tv series Planet of the Apes (1974), which only lasted one season and was occasionally better than many dismiss it as.
 This was followed by an animated series Return to the Planet of the Apes (1975).
 Roddy McDowall played three different chimpanzees throughout the different incarnations, appearing in all except Beneath and the animated series.
 The films established arguably the most elaborate Future History of any science-fiction film series, although both tv series disrupt the continuity established by the films.
-The film was remade as Planet of the Apes (2001), which was regarded with general disappointment, and this led to three prequels Rise of the Planet of the Apes (2011), Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017) explaining how the apes became intelligent.
+The film was remade as Planet of the Apes (2001), which was regarded with general disappointment,.
+This led to reboot series Rise of the Planet of the Apes (2011), Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017) that started with how the apes became intelligent.
 Behind the Planet of the Apes (1998) is a documentary that traces the making of the series in some detail.
 The film, especially the ending, has been parodied in Spaceballs (1987), Hell Comes to Frogtown (1987), Madagascar (2005) and The Haunted World of El Superbeasto (2009), even an episode of The Simpsons (1989 ).